MicroLabs-ACE/Attendance-System/Serially_Controlled_Fingerprint_Sensor/README.md

 - _FingerprintVerifySuccess_ - indicates fingerprint was found.
 - _BurstVerify_ - indicates that burst verify has begun.

+For `Burst` commands, it should be noted that there is a delay of 1000ms between successive operations.
+To modify, consult hardware engineer.

 ### Delete/DeleteAll

 No fingerprint scan is needed.
 Deletes either a single fingerprint or all fingerprints depending on the command.